Top of the page

 It's likely that a number of factors come together to cause ME/CFS.

 ME/CFS symptoms usually start suddenly.
-But for some people, they develop gradually over weeks or months.
+But for some people, they develop slowly over weeks or months.
 Symptoms can change in a day, and from day to day.
 And how severe the symptoms are can differ from person to person.

 Symptoms can vary with ME/CFS.
 But there is a core set of symptoms that affect nearly everyone with ME/CFS.
-These core symptoms are:

 It's common for people with a chronic condition like ME/CFS to feel depressed.
 Some may grieve the loss of the active life they once had.
 If you feel depressed, talk with your doctor.
 Treatment for depression may prevent ME/CFS symptoms from getting worse.